 We congratulate Amanda, Antonia & Nikolaj that their project Codary is supported by one of the coveted Berlin Startup Scholarships since October 2020.
 Codary is based at the Centre for Entrepreneurship at the Technische Universität Berlin.

 New publication in Journal of Vision

-Marianne's and Guillermo's paper entitled "Towards reliable measurements of perceptual scales in multiple contexts" has published in the Journal of Vision.
+Marianne's and Guillermo's paper entitled "Towards reliable measurements of perceptual scales in multiple contexts" has published in the April's 2020 issue of Journal of Vision.
 You can find it following this link.

 New group member: Maximilian Pohlmann

 On March 2020 Maximilian Pohlmann. joined us in our group.
 Maximilian is a Bachelor student and will support us as a research assistant (HiWi).

 On 12 December 2019, Professor William H. Warren (Brown University) kicked off the SCIoI Distinguished Lecture Series.

 William Warren earned his undergraduate degree at Hampshire College (1976), his Ph.D. in Experimental Psychology from the University of Connecticut (1982), did post-doctoral work at the University of Edinburgh, and has been a professor at Brown ever since.

 His research focuses on the visual control of action – in particular, human locomotion and navigation.
 On the one hand, he wants to understand how motor behavior such as gait and other rhythmic movements are dynamically organized.
 On the other, he seeks to explain how such behavior is adaptively regulated by visual information in complex environments.
 Using virtual reality techniques, William H. Warren's research team investigates problems such as the visual control of steering, obstacle avoidance, pedestrian interactions, and collective crowd behavior.